IIIF/api/source/api/content-state/0.3/index.md

 * Passing a content state as a query string parameter in an HTTP GET request
 * Passing a content state as a parameter in an HTTP POST request
-* Reacting to the [Paste][org-mozilla-paste] event, where the pasted data is the URL of a content state
+* Reacting to the [Paste][org-mozilla-paste] event, where the pasted data is the URI of a content state
 * Reacting to the [Paste][org-mozilla-paste] event, where the pasted data is a full content state
 * Using the [Drag and Drop API][org-mozilla-drag-drop] to expose and accept content states
 * Uploading content state from the client machine via the [FileReader][org-mozilla-filereader] interface